gbdev/pandocs/src/CGB_Registers.md

 The CGB is operating in Normal Speed Mode when it is first turned on.
-Note that using the Double Speed Mode increases the power consumption; therefore, it would be recommended to use Single Speed whenever possible.
+Note that using the Double Speed Mode increases the power consumption; therefore, it would be recommended to use Normal Speed whenever possible.

 In Double Speed Mode the following will operate twice as fast as normal: